MediaComem/comem-devmobil/subjects/rxjs/README.md

 &lt;/body>
 ```

-This could be achieved by adding an `EventListener` to said button and providing a callback:
+This could be achieved in pure JavaScript by adding an `EventListener` to the `click` event of the button and providing a callback:

 ```js
 document